Chidroopakanaparthy/Beam-Demo/README.md

 | **Example 4: Combined Loading** | ![Example 4](docs/gallery/combined_loading.png) |

 ---
-*Developed as a "Staff-Level" prototype for the SymPy community.*
+*Developed as a prototype for the SymPy community.*